-As a condition to Closing, the parties intend to enter into assignment and assumption of lease agreements, or the Assignment and Assumption Agreements.
-Under the Assignment and Assumption Agreements, we will assign to SPN or its designated affiliates our rights in, to and under certain real property leases, and SPN or its designated affiliates will assume the liabilities related thereto.
+In connection with the Closing, the parties entered into assignment and assumption of lease agreements, or the Assignment and Assumption Agreements.
+Under the Assignment and Assumption Agreements, we assigned to SPN or its designated affiliates, our rights in, to and under certain real property leases, and SPN or its designated affiliates assumed the liabilities related thereto.

-As a condition to Closing, the parties intend to enter into an employee support agreement, or the Employee Support Agreement.
-Under the Employee Support Agreement, among other things and subject to the terms and conditions therein, certain of our employees related to the VOWST Business who accept employment with SPN or one of its designated affiliates will provide the services they provided to us prior to the Transaction to SPN, as well as other services as SPN may reasonably request, from Closing until the day prior to the beginning of SPN's or its designated affiliate's next pay period following the Closing.
+In connection with the Closing, the parties entered into an employee support agreement, or the Employee Support Agreement.
+Under the Employee Support Agreement, among other things and subject to the terms and conditions therein, certain of our employees related to the VOWST Business who accepted employment with SPN or one of its designated affiliates provided the services they provided to us prior to the Transaction to SPN, as well as other services as SPN may reasonably request, from Closing until the day prior to the beginning of SPN's or its designated affiliate's next pay period following the Closing.
 SPN will reimburse our out of pocket costs in connection with such employees' services, including certain compensation and benefits paid or provided to such employees pursuant to the terms of the Employee Support Agreement.